waveform80/picamera/docs/recipes2.rst

         camera.stop_recording()

 There are 4 splitter ports in total that can be used (numbered 0, 1, 2, and 3).
-By default, the recording methods (like :meth:`~picamera.PiCamera.start_recording`) use splitter port 1, and the capture methods (like :meth:`~picamera.PiCamera.capture`) use splitter port 0 (when the *use_video_port* parameter is also True).
-A port cannot be simultaneously used for video recording and image capture so you are advised to avoid splitter port 0 for video recordings unless you never intend to capture images whilst recording.
+The video recording methods default to using splitter port 1, while the image capture methods default to splitter port 0 (when the *use_video_port* parameter is also True).
+A splitter port cannot be simultaneously used for video recording and image capture so you are advised to avoid splitter port 0 for video recordings unless you never intend to capture images whilst recording.

 .. versionadded:: 1.3